YonkoSultan/CyberNights-5/README.md

 # CyberNights CTF v.5 Writeup
-### Here will be the writeups for every challenges I solve in CyberNights CTF v.5
+### Here will be the writeups for every challenge I solve in CyberNights CTF v.5